 After letting account-based ticketing (ABT) languish in “pilot” mode for two whole years, the folks at TransitLink finally got their act together and are launching it for real.
 Presenting, at long last, SimplyGo.

 As its name suggests, SimplyGo is very simple.
 It’s the latest incarnation of TransitLink’s two-year-old pilot programme called ABT (account-based ticketing), which is a system that lets you pay for public transport with your credit card.
-Only Mastercard is supported for now; Visa cards will be rolled out later this year.
+All Mastercard, NETS and Visa contactless bank cards, including foreign-issued cards, can be used for SimplyGo.

 “Uh, okay.
 Noted with thanks,” you say.
 “I’ll just continue using my EZLink card because it’s safe and familiar and feels like home.
 Also my mom got me the limited edition Pompompuri card.”

 Fair enough.
 But might you be missing out on cashback, air miles and credit card promotions?
 Let’s have a look at what you can get.

 |Credit card||SimplyGo cashback||Min. spend (monthly)|